xpack/web-jekyll/pages/core/xpm/folders.md

 ---

-The locations of folders used by xmp can be controlled by several environment variables.
+The locations of folders used by xpm can be controlled by several environment variables.

 Please note that when the variables must be available in GUI applications,